Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 **For Generalized Autoregressive Conditional Heteroskedasticity (GARCH):**

 Just like ARIMA, users can choose one of three information criterions (AIC, BIC, LogLikelihood) upon which to optimize model parameters.
-Let $p,q$ be the number of lags for conditional variance and squared residuals respectively.
+Let $p,q$ be the number of lags for conditional variance and squared residuals respectively, and $d$ be the order of differencing needed to make data stationary.

 Given chosen criterion, a grid-search is performed over the models \{GARCH, EGARCH, GJR-GARCH\}, distributions \{Gaussian, Student-t, Skew-t, GED\}, and $p,q \in \{1,2,3\}$.